-During 2015, PACE participated in the NYS-DOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
+During 2016, PACE participated in the NYS-DOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
 NYSDOH found 98 percent of PACE's nonradiological tests to be in the Acceptable range.
 GEL participated in the ERA water supply and water pollution studies.
-ERA found that 98 percent of GEL's tests were in the Acceptable range.
-TA and GEL participated in the MA-PEP water supply and water pollution studies.
-MAPEP found that 96 percent of TA's results were in the Acceptable range, and 99 percent of GEL's results were in the Acceptable range.
+ERA found that 96 percent of GEL's tests were in the Acceptable range.
+TA and GEL participated in the MAPEP water supply and water pollution studies.
+MAPEP found that 98 percent of TA's and GEL's results were in the Acceptable range.
 TA and GEL participated in the Phenova Soil/ Hazardous Waste and Water Pollution proficiency testing programs.
 Phenova found that 96 percent of TA's results were in the Acceptable range, and 97 percent of GEL's results were in the Acceptable range.
-GEL also participated in RTC nonradiological evaluations; 96 percent of GEL's results were in the Acceptable range.
+GEL also participated in RTC nonradiological evaluations; 100 percent of GEL's results were in the Acceptable range.